 General: Carbohydrates make up a large group of chemical compounds found in cells.
 Carbohydrates are an energy source found in foods providing fuel for cells.
-Testing for the presence of these molecules using indicators is a useful tool in the food science industry.
+Testing for the presence of these molecules using indicators is a useful tool in multiple industries such as food science and animal science laboratories.
 For example, Benedict's solution is an indicator for monosaccharides (simple sugars) and Lugol's lodine is an indicator for starch (polysaccharides).